Christmas in South Kensington

 Set off on a curated journey through the museum by following one of our many fun and free family trails.
 From a trail of the biggest items in the museum to a tour of some of the more unexpected objects you might find, there’s something for everyone!

-Turn It Up: The Power of Music
+Turn it Up: The Power of Music

 Level 1